 Phase 1: Input

-Until 15 December, prospective participants email Tamás with the core methodological questions / problems / arbitrations they currently face.
-Tamás and his teaching assistant then correspond with participants to adapt the Workshop to best suit their needs.
+Until late December, prospective participants email Tamás with the core methodological questions / problems / arbitrations they currently face.
+Tamás and his expert post-doc then correspond with prospective participants to adapt the Workshop to best suit their needs.

 Each day’s schedule is organised around participants’ needs.
 It involves non-limitative list group discussions / Q&A sessions around each participant’s personal projects, as well as discussions on overarching methodological issues.

-Ample time is also provided for one-to-one meetings with Tamás and his TA.
+Ample time is also provided for one-to-one meetings with Tamás and expert post-doc.

 This Workshop takes place in parallel with Benoît Rihoux's Multi-Method Designs, Case-oriented and Comparative Workshop.
-If participants wish, we will convene a common session involving Tamás, Benoît, and their assistants, along with participants from both Workshops.
+If participants wish, we will convene a common session involving Tamás, Benoît, and their expert post-docs, along with participants from both Workshops.

 Catering & hospitality included in the registration fee: